department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-02-Grandfathering-Migration-Flow/conversation guide.md

 We're nearly done today, thank you for answering so many of my questions already.

+Next, please click anywhere up at the top part of this screen [dark blue navigation bar].
+This is just so we can move on the last part of testing.

-Next, I'd like us to imagine that some time has passed since you set up this Login.gov account.
-So, a couple months later, you log back into the VA, using Login.gov.
-And you'll see this screen pop-up.
+Now, I'd like you to imagine that it's been a couple months since you set up your Login.gov account.
+You're signing back into the VA, using Login.gov.
+And now you see this screen pop-up.

+You can click anywhere up at the top part of this screen [dark blue navigation bar] again.

 > *Screen: Modal recommending upgrade to IAL2*